Tunnelsats/tunnelsats/README.md

 This service is brought to you by [@ziggie1984](https://github.com/ziggie1984) (Ziggie), [@TrezorHannes](https://github.com/TrezorHannes) (Hakuna) and [@blckbx](https://github.com/blckbx) (osito).

 Big thanks to [@LightRider5](https://github.com/LightRider5) ([lnvpn.net](https://lnvpn.net))
-for providing this amazing frontend framework under MIT License.
+for providing this amazing frontend framework and for help and support.